-Douglas Phillips, having originally joined the Trust as Interim Director to cover for Susan while she was on maternity leave, Douglas has now been appointed as the Trust’s Operations Director.
+Douglas Phillips, is the Trust’s Operations Director.
 Douglas brings considerable business experience to the trust having run his own international haulage company for 15 years before going back to educational studies in 2007, where as a mature student he undertook a degree in agriculture followed by a Masters degree from the Department of Land Economy at the University of Cambridge.
 He subsequently became Head of the National Centre for the Uplands based at Newton Rigg College in 2013 before moving to his current role with the Trust.

 email@example.com 01434 634923 07506 842912

 Aidan Pollard works for the Trust as Fisheries Manager.
 He has lived, and fished, in the North-East all his life and has an unsurpassed knowledge of the Tyne’s fishery.
 He advises the Trust on any work that might affect fish, including how to make in-stream barriers passable for fish.
 Aidan provides a vital link between the Trust and the angling communities throughout the Tyne catchment.